joannaflorence97/JoannaFlorenceMakes/content/about.md

 I taught myself to embroider throughout the first 2020 UK lockdown during the coronavirus pandemic.
 There is now nothing I find more therapeutic than sitting under a blanket on the sofa with an embroidery hoop.

-On this website I post information about my latest sewing and embroidery makes, patterns, tutorials and more!
+On this website I post information about my latest sewing and embroidery makes, patterns, reviews, tutorials and more!
 For updates, follow my Instagram account <a href="https://www.instagram.com/joannaflorencemakes">@joannaflorencemakes</a>